-39 Please note that if capacity is bundled, the overall auction reserve price may be greater than zero due to the Adjacent transporter component of the price, although the NTS Reserve Price component will be zero.
+Please note that if capacity is bundled, the overall auction reserve price may be greater than zero due to the Adjacent transporter component of the price, although the NTS Reserve Price component will be zero.

-- Where there is available Firm Interconnection Point Capacity in excess of the 197. bundled quantity it will be made available as Unbundled Interconnection Point Capacity subject to the maximum allowed quantity.
-The maximum allowed quantity of Unbundled Interconnection Point Capacity that will be made available at an IP ASEP in the Annual Yearly Auction (held in Gas Year Y) will be: - For Gas Year Y+1: - o All Unsold Technical Interconnection Point Capacity that is available throughout the Gas Year and has not been designated as bundled - For Gas Year Y+2 onwards, either: - the amount by which the smallest quantity of interconnected system exit capacity allocated to Users at any adjacent transport Interconnection Point40 for within the relevant Gas Year exceeds the greatest amount of Interconnection Point Capacity sold at the relevant IP ASEP for the Gas Year: or - o 0, if the quantity of Interconnection Point Capacity sold at the adjacent Interconnection Point for the Gas Year is less than or equal to the quantity sold at the relevant IP ASEP.
+- the amount by which the smallest quantity of interconnected system exit capacity allocated to Users at any adjacent transport Interconnection Point for within the relevant Gas Year exceeds the greatest amount of Interconnection Point Capacity sold at the relevant IP ASEP for the Gas Year; or - o 0, if the quantity of Interconnection Point Capacity sold at the adjacent Interconnection Point for the Gas Year is less than or equal to the quantity sold at the relevant IP ASEP.